Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

-That’s because I love the idea that the brain plays such a vital role in selling (and buying).
+That’s because the brain plays such a vital role in selling (and buying).

-For example, the color of your CTA button or the pictures you use on your landing pages can all impact conversions.
+For example, the color of your CTA button or the pictures on your landing pages can impact conversions.

-The brain is ultimately designed to process certain information in specific ways, and it will react accordingly to certain triggers.
+The brain is designed to process information in specific ways, and it will react accordingly to certain triggers.

 If you can optimize your site to include those triggers, you can boost your sales.

-But it’s not always as simple as using certain colors.
-Psychology, like people, can be complicated.
+It’s not always as simple as using certain colors.
+Psychology, like people, is complicated.

 Based on studies of the brain, we know that beauty literally moves us to action.

-The site of something attractive — yes, even a beautifully packaged product — will trigger the part of our brain that governs hand movements.
+The site of something attractive — even a beautifully packaged product — triggers the part of our brain that governs hand movements.

 We see something we like, and we want to touch it.

-While we can’t literally reach out and grab products from our screens a la Willy Wonka, there are ways in which retailers use this principle to drive sales all the time.
+While we can’t literally reach out and grab products from our screens, there are ways retailers use this principle to drive sales.

 Web design, for instance, can impact how favorably someone views your brand or product.